RetroWWU/paPAML/README.md

 ## Windows

-A native installation of paPAML on Windows is quite difficult comapred to the other operating systems.
+A native installation of paPAML on Windows is quite difficult compared to other operating systems.
 We recommend using Ubuntu or another Unix-System instead.
 You can install and use these systems without leaving Windows via WSL/WSL2 (Windows Subsystem for Linux, depends on the Windows distribution) or via virtual machine programs like VirtualBox.
 Afterwards simply follow our installation guideline for Unix systems.

 ## Conda